We explain how to start beekeeping and how to start a beehive. There’s lots to know before starting this exciting homesteading hobby.

 In addition to soil and water, bees are a major part of our global food production.
 They are essential to farming and backyard gardening.
 They play a significant part in keeping our food production up and running.

-What’s more, they also produce honey, which, for us, is reason enough to learn how to start beekeeping and starting beehives.
+What’s more, they also produce honey.
+This is reason enough to learn about starting a beehive.

 Table of Contents

 How to Start Beekeeping

 More and more people are starting to get into gardening and hobby farm activities such as growing their fruits and vegetables.

 If you wish to take it to the next level, beginning beekeeping might just be what you’re looking for.
 It could be a big boost to your food production as well as become a side business.

 The first step to beginning beekeeping is to research.
 Research before you buy anything.
 Take advantage of free resources such as:

 - Check out books on beekeeping from the library